Chase Ink Lifetime Rule

 Hyatt credit card options

-Hyatt has two cards, one personal and one business, and is rumored to launch a premium option in 2026.
-Both current cards follow the Hyatt 1/24 Rule.
+Hyatt currently offers one personal and one business credit card.
+Both follow the Hyatt 1/24 Rule.
 You cannot earn a signup bonus if you hold the card and have received a bonus in the previous 24 months.
 A simple pattern would be:

-• Apply for the personal Hyatt card in year one.
+- Year 1: Apply for the personal Hyatt card

-• Apply for the business Hyatt card in year two.
+- Year 2: Apply for the business Hyatt card

 Southwest credit card options